 27-28 April 2022, VID Specialized University, Oslo

-The symposium opens with a discussion of the state of the art of inclusive research methods in disability studies both in Norway and internationally.
-The discussion will be followed by a presentation of relevant doctoral, postdoctoral, and other projects that employ or develop experimental inclusive methods.
-The focus will be on the benefits and possible research ethical challenges of doing such inclusive research.
+The symposium opened with a discussion of the state of the art of inclusive research methods in disability studies both in Norway and internationally.
+The discussion was followed by a presentation of relevant doctoral, postdoctoral, and other projects that employ or develop experimental inclusive methods.
+The focus was on the benefits and possible research ethical challenges of doing such inclusive research.

 Melanie Nind, Professor of Education at the University of Southampton; co-directors of the ESRC National Centre for Research Methods;